edvinsjogren/WEBSHOP-FED20S-GROUP-6/README.md

 - ProjectFolder/ index.js, Models, Views, Controllers, Middleware, Public, Routes, SCSS and Config are placed here_
   - index.js is placed directly under the root directory
-  - _Models/ \the Mongoose schemas are placed in here
+  - _Models/: the Mongoose schemas are placed in here
-  - _Views/ \ejs-files are placed in here
+  - _Views/: ejs-files are placed in here
-  - _Controller/ \controller.js-files are placed here
+  - _Controller/: controller.js-files are placed here
-  - _Middleware/ \essential middlewares are placed here
+  - _Middleware/: essential middlewares are placed here
-  - _Public/ \styles folder with css-files and other files that are related to styling are placed in here
+  - _Public/: styles folder with css-files and other files that are related to styling are placed in here
-  - _Routes/ \the routes to the database are placed in here
+  - _Routes/: the routes to the database are placed in here
-  - _SCSS/ \ all scss-files are placed here
+  - _SCSS/: all scss-files are placed here
-  - _Config/ \config.js is placed here with important keys.
+  - _Config/: config.js is placed here with important keys.
 Make sure to replace these with your own keys and don't forget to add your .env-file as well.